-The Sangha and Laity Training Programs are Buddhist vocational training programs that were granted course approval by the Department of Education of the State of California on May 19th, 1982.
+The Sangha and Laity Training Programs are Buddhist Seminary programs that were granted course approval by the Department of Education of the State of California on May 19th, 1982.

 Program Goals: